FinanceML/Quantile-Regression/README.md

 # Quantile-Regression
 This code is a section of the article: "Linear and nonlinear regression with stable errors", wrote by John.P Nolan.
-This paper believe that, The following algorithm can help us to have more robust regression.
+The following algorithm can help us to have more robust regression.

 1- Perform an initial OLS fit to the data.